 - Vanilla Protein Powder – Doubling down on the vanilla vibes and adding a boost of protein is the best thing you can do for this spinach breakfast smoothie!

-While I love this healthy low-carb smoothie recipe just the way it is written, there are plenty of opportunities for you to make ingredient swaps depending on what you have on hand.
+While I love this healthy green smoothie recipe just the way it is written, there are plenty of opportunities for you to make ingredient swaps depending on what you have on hand.

-- Fresh Spinach – You’re welcome to use frozen spinach if that’s what you have!
+- Fresh Spinach – You’re welcome to use frozen spinach if you don’t have fresh spinach leaves.
 Just make sure to only use about ½ cup, which is what the fresh stuff would cook down to.
-You can also try using another leafy green like kale (which has an earthy flavor) or romaine (which is much more mild).
+You can also try using other types of leafy greens like kale (which has an earthy flavor) or romaine (which is much more mild).

-- Unsweetened Almond Milk – Feel free to swap in your choice of unsweetened vanilla or plain plant-based milk, or any percentage of dairy-milk you prefer.
+- Unsweetened Almond Milk – Feel free to swap in your choice of unsweetened vanilla almond milk or plain plant-based/non-dairy milk, unsweetened soy milk, oat milk, coconut milk, or any percentage of dairy-milk you prefer.
+You can even use a little orange juice, too!

 - Frozen Avocado – Transport yourself to an exotic island by using frozen coconut meat instead.
 It brings a unique creaminess and a hint of tropical flair that’s lovely!
 Alternatively, sneak in some extra veggies by using frozen zucchini.
 It blends smoothly and adds a subtle, neutral taste to the mix.